20 Amino Acids that Make Up Proteins

 How many essential amino acids are there?

-Out of the 20 amino acids that make up proteins, 9 are the essential amino acids, and the others are Non-essential amino acids.
+Out of the 20 amino acids that make up proteins, 9 are the essential amino acids, and the others are non-essential amino acids.

 Are amino acids a protein?